Minhtriet1501/Autopsy/README.md

 | n_plus_one | `N_PLUS_ONE` | ✅ | 5 | $0.063 |
 | **Total** | | **3/3 (100%)** | **avg 4.0** | **avg $0.045** |

-The `healthy` case matters: the agent reports *no incident* instead of inventing one — it doesn't hallucinate a root cause when the system is fine.
+The `healthy` case matters: the agent reports *no incident* instead of inventing one, it doesn't hallucinate a root cause when the system is fine.

 ## Tech stack